 Working towards a new goal can be challenging, so maintain motivation by developing a team around you.
 It can be helpful to share your goals with members of your support system, such as instructors or friends, so they can check in, provide encouragement, and support your growth.

-If you're in search for dancing support and people with similar passions, you can follow Dance Vision on social media to connect with fellow dancers.
+If you're in search for dancing support and people with similar passions, you can join Dance Vision's Facebook Group to connect with fellow dancers and participate in fun in-person and online challenges.

 6. Give Yourself Grace